Moro Shepherds

 Getting a puppy from Sydney

 Sydney has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Price

 “Individual puppy pricing is based upon a written evaluation by a third party judge.
 The higher quality the pup the higher the price.
 All breed to show quality pups are sold with breeding rights.
-Deposits are $500, and go toward the purchase price of your puppy.
-Deposits are non-refundable unless Moro is unable to provide you with a puppy, or we can move you forward to a future litter if you choose.”
+Deposits are $1000, and go toward the purchase price of your puppy.
+Deposits are non-refundable unless Moro is unable to provide you with a suitable puppy.”

 Contract & health guarantee